Meet the Therapist: Mark Kenichi Davies

 What you do for your own mental health?

-You are a therapist in London.
+You are a therapist in Brighton.
 What can you share with us about seeing clients in that area?

 What’s your consultation room like?